Unity custom terrain shader - height-based blending + triplanar projection + single pass

 - We use a custom lava shader on a plane that blends seamlessly into the terrain at its edge.
 This fake terrain edge has to exactly match the actual terrain look.
 The custom RTP shader would never exactly match that visually.

 This shader can render the terrain with 8 splat maps in a single pass.
 It does this by taking the Unity terrain textures and packing them into various atlases and combined maps.
 So overall, the sampler count is reduced enough so that the terrain can be rendered in a single pass.

 For the shader to function, you need not only the regular colour map and normal map, but also a height map.
 Optionally, you can add smoothness maps as well (usually placed in the colour map's alpha channel for the standard Unity terrain shader.)
 I'm using materials from gametextures.com, which includes everything that is required.

 The overall blending is still controlled by Unity's splat blending maps, but the blending now also takes into account the relative height of any given pixel.
 The height based blending is based on a fairly simple approach of applying both a power and a multiplier to the height value to determine the blend strength relative to other textures.

 This gets rid of any stretching by projecting the texture on 3 planes.
 Not much else to say about it really.

 - Performance concerns.
-Optimisation is needed, although I'm still getting 90fps in Infinite Desolation without any optimisations.
+Optimisation is needed, although I'm still getting 90fps in INFINITE without any optimisations.

 - Atlas rendering breaks at lower MIP levels.
 Will need to manually pick the MIP level.